John McDowell: Later work: Mind and World (1994)

 Mind and World rejects a reductively naturalistic account: what McDowell calls "bald naturalism."
 He contrasts this with his own "naturalistic" perspective in which the distinctive capacities of mind are a cultural achievement of our "second nature", an idea that he adapts from Gadamer.
-The book concludes with a critique of Quine's narrow conception of empirical experience and also a critique of Donald Davidson's views on belief as inherently veridical, in which Davidson plays the role of the pure coherentist.
+The book concludes with a critique of Quine's narrow conception of empirical experience and also a critique of Donald Davidson's view of beliefs as being answerable only to other beliefs, in which Davidson plays the role of the pure coherentist.

 In his later work, McDowell denies that there is any philosophical use for the idea of nonconceptual content— the idea that our experience contains representations that are not conceptually structured.
-Starting with a careful reading of Sellars' "myth of the given", he argues that we need to separate the use of concepts in experience from a causal account of the pre-conditions of experience.
+Starting with a careful reading of Sellars's Empiricism and the Philosophy of Mind, he argues that we need to separate the use of concepts in experience from a causal account of the preconditions of experience.
 He argues that the idea of "nonconceptual content" is philosophically unacceptable because it straddles the boundary between these two.
-This denial of nonconceptual content has provoked considerable discussion because other philosophers have claimed that scientific accounts of our mental lives (particularly in the cognitive sciences) need this idea.
+This denial of nonconceptual content has provoked considerable discussion because other philosophers have claimed that scientific accounts of our mental lives (particularly in cognitive science) need this idea.

 While Mind and World represents an important contemporary development of a Kantian approach to philosophy of mind and metaphysics, one or two of the uncharitable interpretations of Kant's work in that book receive important revisions in McDowell's later Woodbridge Lectures, published in the Journal of Philosophy, Vol. 95, 1998, pp. 431–491.
 Those lectures are explicitly about Wilfrid Sellars, and assess whether or not Sellars lived up to his own critical principles in developing his interpretation of Kant (McDowell claims not).
-McDowell has, since the publication of Mind and World, largely continued to re-iterate his distinctive positions that go against the grain of much contemporary work on language, mind and value, particularly in North America where the influence of Wittgenstein has significantly waned.
+McDowell has, since the publication of Mind and World, largely continued to reiterate his distinctive positions that go against the grain of much contemporary work on language, mind, and value, particularly in North America where the influence of Wittgenstein has significantly waned.

 Influences

-McDowell's work has been heavily influenced by, among others, GWF Hegel, Aristotle, Ludwig Wittgenstein, P. F. Strawson, David Wiggins, and, especially in the case of his later work, Wilfrid Sellars.
+McDowell's work has been heavily influenced by, among others, Aristotle, Immanuel Kant, G. W. F. Hegel, Karl Marx, John Cook Wilson, Ludwig Wittgenstein, Hans-Georg Gadamer, Philippa Foot, Elizabeth Anscombe, P. F. Strawson, Iris Murdoch, David Wiggins, and, especially in the case of his later work, Wilfrid Sellars.
 Many of the central themes in McDowell's work have also been pursued in similar ways by his Pittsburgh colleague Robert Brandom (though McDowell has stated strong disagreement with some of Brandom's readings and appropriations of his work).
 Both have been influenced by Richard Rorty, in particular Rorty's Philosophy and the Mirror of Nature (1979).
 In the preface to Mind and World (pp. ix–x) McDowell states that "it will be obvious that Rorty's work is [...] central for the way I define my stance here."
-McDowell's own work has been criticized for its "sometimes cryptic prose."